Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/examples/byovnet/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# BYO Vnet example

-This deploys the module in its simplest form.
+This deploys the module with a BYO VNet.

 ```hcl
 terraform {